 From there, she suggested that firms obtain cyberfraud liability insurance and develop a cybersecurity training protocol.
 “Training employees is an ongoing process," she noted.

-Along the same lines, City National's Fricke suggested that every company develop a written information security program that includes a breach response plan, network security controls and the appropriate software tools and backup processes to combat ransomware.
+Along the same lines, City National's Keener suggested that every company develop a written information security program that includes a breach response plan, network security controls and the appropriate software tools and backup processes to combat ransomware.

-Companies should look at state and federal cybersecurity laws, Fricke said, and at readily available guides, such as the National Institute of Standards and Technology cybersecurity framework, that provide best practices on guarding against, detecting, responding to and recovering from cyberthreats and attacks.
+Companies should look at state and federal cybersecurity laws, Keener said, and at readily available guides, such as the National Institute of Standards and Technology cybersecurity framework, that provide best practices on guarding against, detecting, responding to and recovering from cyberthreats and attacks.

 At the very least, executives and other employees should exercise caution when handling emails, texts or calls prompting them to click on links, download or open files or provide sensitive information.